nathanrooy/spatial-analysis/README.md

 ```
 ### Vincenty Inverse

 If more accuracy is needed than what the Haversine formula can provide, a good option is <a target="_blank" href="https://en.wikipedia.org/wiki/Vincenty%27s_formulae">Vincenty's Inverse formulae</a>.
-For more information on the math/implementation details, see this blog post here: https://nathanrooy.github.io/posts/2016-12-18/vincenty-formula-with-python/
+For more information on the math/implementation details, see this blog post [<a target="_blank" href="https://nathanrooy.github.io/posts/2016-12-18/vincenty-formula-with-python/">here</a>].

 ```py
 >>> from spatial import vincenty_inverse as vi